chrisdavenport/j3-rest-api/README.md

 <table>
 	<tr>
 		<td>transformName</td>
-		<td>is the name of a transform that will modify the value before passing it to the API object.
+		<td>is the name of a transform that will modify the value before passing it
+		 to the API object.
 This is often just a matter of type casting (eg. “string” or “int” transforms) but more sophisticated transforms are available (eg. “state”) and you can add your own or override the standard ones.
-Look for methods with the “transform” prefix (eg. “string” calls the “transformString” method in the controller).</td>
+See below for more information.</td>
 	</tr>
 	<tr>
 		<td>definition</td>